 If your anxiety is mostly in anticipation of the test, try breaking your studying into manageable chunks, and focusing on relaxation techniques during your breaks.
 These might include simple breathing and muscle-relaxation exercises, meditation and/or visualization.
 Visit our relaxation page for more suggestions.

-* Read the directions.
-Review the entire test, then re-read the directions.
+1. Read the directions.
+Scan the entire test, and then re-read the directions.

-* For essay questions, outline, then begin with a good summary sentence.
+3. For essay questions, outline.
+Then begin with a good summary sentence.

-* For multiple choice, read all the options, then eliminate the least likely and go with your first impression
+5. For multiple choice, read all the options, then eliminate the least likely and go with your first impression.

-* Promise yourself a reward when you finish the test.
-Choose something you'll really enjoy (a movie or time with a good book, a special ice cream treat, etc.) Be specific, and really visualize this reward.
+6. Promise yourself a reward when you finish the test (something you'll really enjoy, like a movie or time with a good book, a special ice cream treat, etc.).
+Be specific, and really visualize this reward.
 You will do this for yourself no matter how you do on the exam, preferably that same day.
 Then flash to this image when you are feeling most stressed.

 If you are beginning to panic, break the cycle by interrupting it.
-Take a deep, cleansing breath, suck in more, hold it a few seconds, then let it all out, pushing out the last little bit.
+Take a deep breath, suck in more, hold it 3-4 seconds, then let it all out, pushing out the last little bit.
 If it's allowed, get a drink or go to the bathroom.
 Think of the reward you've promised yourself.

 Do you need to speak with your professor?
 Study with some friends?
-See your advisor?
-The Study Center, located on the 3rd floor of Jenkins Hall, can be very helpful with time management, study skills, test-taking tips, tutoring and much more.
-Call 410-617-2104 to make an appointment at the Study Center.
+The Study, on the 3rd floor of Jenkins Hall, can be very helpful with time management, study skills, test-taking tips to counter anxiety, tutoring and much more.
+Call 410-617-2104 to make an appointment.
 And, of course, there’s us.
 With even the worst test-anxiety, a few sessions here can help a lot.

-This is what it sounds like—worrying that takes up too much time or is too intense considering the situation.
-For some students, excessive worrying becomes an ongoing pattern and gets in the way of healthy functioning.
-Students in this condition expect the worst.
-They worry to extremes about money, health, family, their relationships, grades, etc., sometimes even when there are no signs of trouble.
-They often are worrying about several things at once and are rarely able to relax.
-Insomnia and poor concentration are common, as are physical symptoms such as muscle tension, fatigue, trembling, headaches, nausea and feeling on edge, keyed-up or irritable.
+Excessive worrying: This is worrying that takes up too much time or is too intense considering the situation.
+For some students, excessive worrying becomes a habit and gets in the way of functioning.
+These students expect the worst.
+They worry endlessly about money, health, family, their relationships, grades, etc., even when there are no signs of trouble.
+Insomnia, poor concentration, fatigue, headaches, and feeling keyed-up or irritable are common symptoms.

 Obsessions and compulsions: Obsessions are highly persistent thoughts, impulses or images that one realizes, at least initially, are senseless or exaggerated.
 They are unpleasant and intrusive, causing guilt, fear or other negative feelings.
-Some typical obsessions are fears of contamination with germs, doubts whether you’ve done something correctly (“did I really lock the door?”), or thoughts of harming someone you don’t really want to harm, and might even love.
+Some typical obsessions are exaggerated fears of contamination with germs, doubts whether you’ve done something correctly (“did I really lock the door?”), or thoughts of harming someone you don’t really want to harm, and might even love.
 Compulsions are rituals or repetitive behaviors performed in response to an obsession, to ease or neutralize it.
 Typical compulsions include counting (like, counting one’s steps for fear that not counting will cause something bad to happen), checking (like repeatedly checking to be sure the door is locked), and excessive hand-washing to ease fears of contamination.
-When these rituals are significantly interfering with one's functioning, they are called "obsessive-compulsive disorder" (OCD).
-As with most of the anxiety disorders, susceptibility for developing OCD is thought to be inherited genetically, although there is evidence that a small number of cases might arise from infection, as with streptococcus bacteria (strep throat).
+When these rituals interfere significantly with one's functioning, they are called "obsessive-compulsive disorder" (OCD).
+As with most anxiety disorders, susceptibility for developing OCD is thought to be inherited genetically, although there is evidence that a small number of cases might arise from infection, as with streptococcus bacteria (strep throat).

 For more information about these and other anxiety issues, see related topics under depression and stress management or visit RelaxOnline or our other Relaxation Resources.
 If you would like to discuss anxiety, or any other issues, please call or stop by the Counseling Center for an appointment.